Annonce

 2 VIA University College, Department of Nursing, Randers, Holstebro and Viborg, Denmark.

-Aim: To explore the experiences of newly qualified nurses providing basic palliative care.
+To explore the experiences of newly qualified nurses providing basic palliative care.

-Conclusion: Newly qualified nurses face challenges transitioning to professional practice.
+Newly qualified nurses face challenges transitioning to professional practice.
 The fast-paced healthcare system impedes their ability to deliver sensitive, person-oriented care, causing uncertainty and fear of failure.
-Ongoing dialogue and support from experienced colleagues are crucial for helping newly qualified nurses prioritize tasks, make informed clinical decisions, and develop leadership skills in basic palliative care.
+Ongoing dialogue and support from experienced colleagues are crucial for helping newly qualified nurses prioritise tasks, make informed clinical decisions, and develop leadership skills in basic palliative care.

 Keywords: Palliation; Newly qualified nurses; Nursing education; Qualitative research; Healthcare system dynamics; Collegial support